 The TT Races take place on the 37 3/4 mile Mountain Course, an event which is regarded as the ultimate challenge for rider and machine.
 Each year, competitors from all over the world travel to the Isle of Man to take part in the festival of speed which is staged over a two week period.
-In 2016 the Festival will take place from the 28th May to the 10th June.
+In 2017 the Festival took place from the 27th May to the 9th June.

 The races take place on public roads and have been run for over a hundred years.
 Riders compete against the clock in races of up to six laps in duration over the Mountain Course with the fastest competitors reaching speeds approaching 200mph on some parts of the circuit.
 It is a test of endurance for both man and bike and for the winner the prize is the magnificent Tourist Trophy.